dimantha1234/pipedream/components/twitter/readme.md

 | `Read and Write` | This permission level permits read and write access to Twitter resources, including the ability to read a user’s Tweets, home timeline, and profile information; and to post Tweets, follow users, or update elements of a user’s profile information.
 It also allows write access to send Direct Messages on behalf of a user (POST direct_messages/events/new) but does not provide the ability to read or delete Direct Messages. |

 ### OAuth Configuration

+Twitter’s API relies on the `OAuth 1.0a` protocol.
+At a very simplified level, Twitter’s implementation requires that requests needing `authorization` contain an additional HTTP Authorization header.

 Pipedream integrates with the following endpoints using the configuration below when you connect your account.